erikdung/momence-test-app/README.md

 # Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-This project is the Test app for Momence
+This project is the Test app for Momence.
-The app show the actual exchange rate from several foreign currencies to CZK The data are collected from ČNB official API
+The app show the actual exchange rates from several foreign currencies to CZK.
+The data are collected from ČNB official API.

 ## Available Scripts